Unitary Complexity and the Uhlmann Transformation Problem: Unitary Synthesis Problems and Unitary Complexity Classes

+The label $(y,s)$ of an oracle gate specifies both which instance $y$ of a unitary synthesis problem will be inserted into the oracle gate and what implementation error $1/s$ we allow for the oracle gate.

-\begin{definition}[Instantiations of quantum query circuits] An \emph{instantiation} of a quantum query circuit $C^*$ with a unitary synthesis problem $\usynth U = (U_x)$, denoted $C^\usynth{U}$, is a quantum channel obtained from $C^*$ by replacing all the oracle gates with label $y$ by some channel completion of $U_y$ (which can be different each time $U_y$ is called).
-Whenever we write $C^\usynth{U}$, we implicitly require that $\usynth U$ is such that the input and output registers of $U_y$ match the input and output registers of any oracle gate with label $y$ in $C^*$. \end{definition}
+\begin{definition}[Instantiations of quantum query circuits] An \emph{instantiation} of a quantum query circuit $C^* = (C^*_{x,r})_{x,r}$ with a unitary synthesis problem $\usynth U$, denoted by $C^\usynth{U}$, is a sequence of quantum channels obtained by first fixing a worst-case implementation $(D_{y,s})_{y,s}$ of $\usynth{U}$, and then replacing all the oracle gates in $C^*_{x,r}$ with labels $\ell = (y, s)$ by channels $D_{y,s}$.
+Whenever we write $C^\usynth{U}$, we implicitly require that $\usynth U$ is such that the input and output registers of $U_y$ match the input and output registers of any oracle gate with label $(y,s)$ in $C^*$. \end{definition}

-\begin{definition}[Uniformity of quantum query circuits] We say that a family $(C^*_x)_x$ of quantum query circuits is \emph{time-uniform} (resp.~\emph{space-uniform}) if there exists a classical polynomial time (resp. polynomial space) Turing machine that on input $x$ outputs a description of $C_x$ and furthermore all labels $y$ in an oracle gate in $C^*_x$ satisfy $|y| = \poly(|x|)$.
-For brevity, we also call a time-uniform (resp. space-uniform) family of quantum query circuits a \emph{polynomial time (resp. polynomial space) quantum query algorithm}.
-If $C^* = (C^*_x)_x$ is a quantum query algorithm, then we write $C^{\usynth{V}}$ to denote a family of instantiations $(C_x^{\usynth{V}})_x$.
-Just like for individual query circuits, for families of query circuits we call $C^{\usynth{V}}$ an instantiation of $C^*$. \end{definition}
+\begin{remark} In \cref{def:instantiation} we leave implicit the dependence on which worst-case implementation of $U_y$ the instantiation uses.
+This is we because we will always require that an oracle circuit works for all choices of channel completion: whenever we say that a statement holds for $C^{\usynth U}$, we mean that it holds for all possible choices of worst-case implementation $(D_{y,s})_{y,s}$ of $\cU$.
+This is analogous to classical oracle machines that have access to promise problems: in the classical case, such an oracle machine must work no matter how the oracle behaves on inputs outside the promise. \end{remark}